 PART V - Procedure for Committal of Accused for Trial before the Grand Court

-Power to commit for 84.
-Subject to this Code, the Evidence Law (2004 Revision) and the Summary Jurisdiction Law (2004 Revision), a Summary Court may commit any person for trial before the Grand Court.
+84. Subject to this Code, the Evidence Law (2006 Revision) and the Summary Jurisdiction Law (2006 Revision), a Summary Court may commit any person for trial before the Grand Court.